kodecocodes/swift-algorithm-club/Dynamic Programming/README.markdown

 4 | 5
 5 | 7

 Lets try solve this problem on two dimensional matrix `tableOfValues` where total number of columns is the same as `capacityOfBag`+1 and total number of rows is the same as the total `knapsackItems`.
-Columns represent available `totalWeight`.
+Columns represent available `totalWeight` which `weight` currently available in the bag.

 ```swift
 var tableOfValues = [[Int]]()